 - Don’t give up early

-Similar to the previous mistake, too many owners give up and stop trying to improve their roster when they get off to poor starts.
+Don’t compound your fantasy football mistakes by throwing in the towel early.
+Too many owners give up and stop trying to improve their roster when they get off to poor starts.
 It hurts the integrity of the league and of course will ensure your team sucks.

 - Being complacent with success